MicroEJ/docs/Tutorials/gettingstarted/Step06.rst

 Using Events with Buttons
 -------------------------
-As an example, The usage of Button class

-- Using the code created in the previous step, let's add a simple action to the button by adding a ``OnClickListener``.
+As an example of usage of the Button class we reuse the code created in the previous step, and add a simple action to the button by adding a ``OnClickListener``.

 .. code:: java